Posted on the door of Room 9 6.20.17:

 If you’re choosing the Senior Project for your career-related learning graduation requirement, the main thing to know is that you should complete your 15-20 hour experience over the summer break!
 To do that:

-- Pick up a Packet #1 (Counseling Center or Mary Taylor in Room 9).
+- Pick up a Packet #1 (Career Center, Counseling Center, or Mary Taylor in Room 9).

 - Fill it in completely (the mentor communication help sheet is optional; the rest is required) and get all needed signatures.

 - Place it in Mary Taylor’s mailbox in the Main Office (near the door that leads out into the 200 hall).***